 Wilson’s passion clicked, too, with two college student volunteers, Charae and Silvia, who knocked on doors in Kearny Mesa on Tuesday.
 They had a string of unsuccessful responses, but that frustration evaporated when one 60-year-old female resident answered her door.
 She greeted the volunteers and voiced her appreciation for their reminder to vote.

 “I’m just about to go,” she told them.
 “I’m really excited, too, because this is my first time voting in an election.”

 Smiles brightened Charae and Silvia’s faces.
-They admitted that their initial drive to volunteer was gaining extra credit for a class, but facilitating even one person’s right to vote a noticeably deeper sense of pride.
+They admitted their initial drive to volunteer was gaining extra credit for a class, but that facilitating even one person’s right to vote gave each of them a noticeably deeper sense of pride.

 “This makes us so happy,” the women said.
 “People say that young people don’t care about elections or voting, but we do.
 It’s very important.
 It inspires us.”

 Wilson said many local students, including some from USD, were ASD volunteers leading up to the election.
 It’s important to gain this insight and awareness of not only elections and the issues, but to put one’s inner Changemaker into action.

 “I’d advise all students to connect to their passion.
 Find out what it is they care about and find a way to connect it to their educational process,” Wilson said.
 “Find a community organization that’s doing work in that area and start as a volunteer.
 If more people worked from their hearts to make a difference, we could live in a much different community a lot sooner than people think!”